slsa-framework/slsa-github-generator/SECURITY.md

 ### Public Disclosure

-Vulnerabilities are disclosed as GitHub
+Vulnerabilities are disclosed publicly as GitHub [Security Advisories](https://github.com/slsa-framework/slsa-github-generator/security/advisories).
-[Security Advisories](https://github.com/slsa-framework/slsa-github-generator/security/advisories).

 A public disclosure date is negotiated by the [Security Team](#security-team)